view of jiufen at night beautiful colors of the teahouses

 Note: This post contains affiliate links, which means I may receive a small commission if you purchase something after clicking.
 Thank you for supporting the free content on this independent site!
 For more information on affiliate links and cookies, see my disclosure page for more details.

 Public transportation in Taiwan is very affordable and reliable, although signage can sometimes be a bit difficult due to the written language barrier.
+However, I never really found the language barrier to be that much of an issue.

 I found that Taiwanese people were always willing to go above and beyond to help, no matter what their proficiency in English was.